wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **M:**&ensp;There was no coming.
 It was so — always.
 There was discovery and it was sudden.
 Just as at birth you discover the world suddenly, as suddenly I discovered my real being.

-**Q:**&ensp;Was it clouded over and your <span class=tooltip>sadhana<span class=tooltiptext>The practice which produces success, *siddhi*.</span></span> dissolved the mist?
+**Q:**&ensp;Was it clouded over and your <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span> dissolved the mist?
 When your true state became clear to you, did it remain clear, or did it get obscured again?
 Is your condition permanent or intermittent?

 **M:**&ensp;Absolutely steady.
 Whatever I may do, it stays like a rock — motionless.
 Once you have awakened into reality, you stay in it.
 A child does not return to the womb!
 It is a simple state, smaller than the smallest, bigger than the biggest.
 It is self-evident and yet beyond description.